Sam Brownback: Taxes

-The tax cuts and the effect on the economy of Kansas received considerable criticism in the media, including Michael Hiltzik in the Los Angeles Times, the editorial board of The Washington Post, The New Republic, Bloomberg Businessweek, and The New York Times who described Brownback's "conservative experiment" as a laboratory for policies that are "too far to the right" and that as a result more than 100 current and former Republican elected officials endorsed his opponent in the 2014 gubernatorial race, Democrat Paul Davis.
-Grover Norquist defended the tax cuts as a model for the nation.
+The tax cuts and their effect on the economy of Kansas received considerable criticism in the media.
+Critics of the tax cuts included Michael Hiltzik of the Los Angeles Times, the editorial board of The Washington Post, The New Republic, and Bloomberg Businessweek.
+The New York Times described Brownback's policies as "too far to the right".
+Grover Norquist of Americans for Tax Reform defended the tax cuts as a model for the nation.

 In February 2017, a bi-partisan coalition presented a bill that would repeal most of Brownback's tax overhaul to make up for the budget shortfall.
 The Senate passed SB 30 (38–0, with 2 not voting) on February 2, 2017.
 The House passed SB 30 as amended (123–2) on February 22, 2017.
 The Conference Committee Report was adopted by both the House (69–52) and Senate (26–14) on June 5, 2017.
-On June 6, 2017, the bill was sent to Governor Brownback for signature, but he vetoed the bill.
+On June 6, 2017, the bill was sent to Brownback for signature, but he vetoed the bill.
 Later in the day both the House and Senate voted to override the veto.
 Senate Bill 30 repealed most of the tax cuts which had taken effect in January 2013.

 Brownback's tax overhaul was described in a June 2017 article in The Atlantic as the United States' "most aggressive experiment in conservative economic policy".
 The drastic tax cuts had "threatened the viability of schools and infrastructure" in Kansas.